BEACON VOICES

 Founder, Beacon Media

 Graig Meyer’s dedication to public service stems from his deep commitment to social justice and equity.
-With over a decade of experience in the North Carolina General Assembly, Graig has consistently fought for fair wages, quality healthcare, and access to strong public education.
+With over a decade of experience in the NC General Assembly, Graig has consistently fought for fair wages, quality healthcare, and access to strong public education.
 His experience as a social worker and in public schools has shaped his understanding of systemic challenges.
-Graig is also a leading advocate for cannabis reform and criminal justice, driven by his desire to ensure that every North Carolinian has access to resources and opportunities for success.

 A professional headshot of a smiling man with a well-groomed beard and short, curly black hair.
 He is wearing a navy blue suit, a white dress shirt, and an orange tie with a subtle pattern.
 The background is a solid dark gray, and the lighting is soft and even, highlighting his warm expression.